braze-inc/braze-docs/_docs/_api/endpoints/preference_center/post_create_preference_center.md

 /preference_center/v1
 {% endapimethod %}

 Use this endpoint to create a preference center to allow users to manage their notification preferences for email campaigns.
+Check out [Creating a preference center via API]({{site.baseurl}}/user_guide/message_building_by_channel/email/preference_center/) for details on how to include this in your email campaigns.

 {% alert important %}
 Support for this endpoint is currently in early access.
 Contact your Braze account manager if you are interested in participating in the early access.